amanchokshi/EMBERS/README.md

 ### Tile Maps

 This section is where everything finally comes together.
 We project the aligned satellite data onto healpix maps according to their ephemeris, using the channel maps to only project the good data.
-This is doen using `tile_maps.py` The resulting maps are stored in `.npz` files in the `./outputs/tile_maps/tile_map_data` directory.
+We use the power and noise threshold described in the satellite channel section.
+Signal which pass both thresholds are considered good, and their corresponding altitude and azimuth are determined from the ephem file.
+These are projected to a healpix map.
+The healpix map is rotated by (π/4), so that the cardinal axes (NS, EW), lie on rows of healpix pixels.
+This will be essential when we look at the profiles of the beam shape.This is done using `tile_maps.py` The resulting maps are stored in `.npz` files in the `./outputs/tile_maps/tile_map_data` directory.
 The data is stored as nested dictionaries.

 ```
 cd ../tile_maps/